 Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

-Our Chicken Empanada Recipe is a deliciously buttery, flaky, and flavorful little pillow of chicken with caramelized onions.
+My Chicken Empanada Recipe is a deliciously buttery, flaky, and flavorful little pillow of chicken with caramelized onions.
 This savory chicken hand pie recipe is easy to make ahead of time and bake up for an easy celebration.

-- Chicken Empanadas Ingredients
+- Chicken Empanadas Filling Ingredients

 - 3 Types of Empanada Dough